ionic-team/ionic-framework/packages/core/src/components/infinite-scroll/readme.md

 boolean

-If true, whether or not the infinite scroll should be disabled or not.
-Setting to `true` will remove scroll event listeners and hide the display.
+If true, the infinite scroll will be hidden and scroll event listeners will be removed.

 Call `enable(false)` to disable the infinite scroll from actively trying to receive new data while scrolling.
 This method is useful